| About the R.S.M.A.

 Society from an Associate level, which is itself elected.
 The membership

 is drawn from every region of the United Kingdom, and from overseas.
+The Society is a registered charity with a remit to encourage

 and promote marine art, and many of the members are active in teaching,